Katoosa Martyrs Shrine: Annual celebrations for St. Adolf Tibeyalirwa

-On 27 January of every year, an annual celebration for St. Adolf Tibeyalirwa is held at the Katoosa Catholic Shrine which is located in Katoosa Parish in Kyenjonjo district.
+On 27 January of every year, an annual celebration for St. Adolf Tibeyalirwa is held at the Katoosa Catholic Shrine, which is located in Katoosa Parish in Kyenjonjo district.
 Five catholic dioceses participate in the organisation of this annual celebration and these include; Mbarara diocese, Fort portal diocese, Kabale diocese, Hoima diocese and kasese diocese.
 In April 2023, the bishops from Mbarara province initiated annual provincial celebrations to honour St. Adolf Tibeyariwa.

-On every 27 November of every year, catholic pilgrims from Tanzania and Rwanda trek to the Katoosa Martyrs shrine to pray.
-The annual celebration was not held in 2021 and also in 2022 due to Covid-19.
+On 27 November each year, Catholic pilgrims from Tanzania and Rwanda trek to the Katoosa Martyrs Shrine to pray.
+The annual celebration was not held in 2021 and also in 2022 due to COVID-19.

 This annual celebration was attended by more than 80,000 pilgrims in 2023 from various districts in Uganda and also from Democratic Republic of the Congo.
 The pilgrims also trek every year to the Katoosa shrine to attend prayers to honour St, Adolf Tibeyalirwa.

 In 2024, the security personnel issued a directive that stopped pilgrims from moving at night at the Katoosa Shrine due to the security threats that were caused by Allied Democratic Forces (ADF).
 The pilgrims were also required to move with their identification documents.